smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

 ### VM snapshot

-Currently support for VM snapshot is allowed by manually taking snapshot of the VMs virtual disk with `QEMU` utility - see more in [limitations](#limitations).
-In order to restore the snapshot or create a new VM the user is required to copy new qcow2 (snapshot) file to controller and create the VM as per [stateless VM example](#Statefull-VM-deployment) using new qcow2 image instead of the one provided in example.
-The following are steps to create a snapshot:
+Currently, support for VM snapshot is allowed by manually taking a snapshot of the VMs virtual disk with the `QEMU` utility.
+See [limitations](#limitations) for more information.
+To restore the snapshot or create a new VM, the user is required to copy a new qcow2 (snapshot) file to the controller and create the VM as per [stateless VM example](#Statefull-VM-deployment). using new qcow2 image instead of the one provided in the example.

+Complete the following steps to create a snapshot:

   1. Log into the Edge Node
-  2. Go to virtual disk directory for previously created VM:
+  2. Go to the virtual disk directory for the previously created VM:
      ```shell
      [root@worker ~]# cd /var/vd/vol0/ && ls
      ```
-  3. Create a qcow2 snapshot image out of the virtual disk present in the directory (`disk.img`)
+  3. Create a qcow2 snapshot image out of the virtual disk present in the directory (`disk.img`):
      ```shell
      /opt/qemu-4.0.0/qemu-img convert -f raw -O qcow2 disk.img ./my-vm-snapshot.qcow2
      ```